johnbedeir/Devops-Tools-Documentation/Docker/MySQL_Docker/README.md

 This guide outlines the steps to run MySQL in a Docker container with an attached volume.
 This allows you to persist the data outside the container and preserve it even when the container is removed.

+🎥 For a detailed walkthrough into this project, check out my video on YouTube: [HERE](https://youtu.be/RWOppRo-iXI).

 ## Prerequisites

 - Docker installed on your machine